Learn how Sedai uniquely optimizes AWS serverless functions to achieve your performance and cost goals.

-Sedai continuously monitors the traffic patterns for every Lambda and builds a seasonality model to understand local and global trends
+- Traffic Seasonality: Monitors and builds a seasonality model in order to understand local and global trends and anticipate traffic fluctuations.

 The static and runtime characteristics of the extension are limited to: